Haskeeb265/obsidian-vault/1 - Rough Notes/Network Layers and Protocols.md

 ###### IPv4 Header:
 ![[Pasted image 20250703054836.png]]

-1. VERSION: Indicates protocol being used.
+1. ==(4-bit) Version:== Indicates protocol being used.
-2. IHL: (IP Header Length).
+2. ==(4-bit) IHL:== (IP Header Length).
 This is length of the header in 32 bit words.
 Minimum is 5 words.
 Maximum is 15 words.
+Therefore maximum header length = 32x15 = 480bit or 60 bytes.
+3. ==(8-bit) Type of Service:== Used to quality of service.
+Also known as Differentiated Services.
+	- First 6 bits = Differentiated Service Code Point